-Every December my husband and I throw our annual Christmas cookie swap.
+Every December I throw our annual Christmas cookie swap.
 It’s a simple event that we’ve honed to turnkey tradition over the years.
 I throw on some hipster Christmas music, set out plenty of holiday-appropriate nibbles like a cheese plate or crab dip, and put a little Santa cap on our corgi because ohmygod it’s adorable.

 Coquito is a traditional punch from Puerto Rico.
-It's often called Puerto Rican eggnog due to its very similar flavor profile and occasional use of eggs in some variations.
+It's often called "Puerto Rican eggnog" due to its very similar flavor profile and occasional use of eggs in some variations.

-The recipe is simple: coconut milk, rum, vanilla, and cinnamon.
+This recipe is simple: coconut milk, rum, vanilla, and cinnamon.
 Boom.
 Done.

 Anything after those basic ingredients is up to you.
 Like so many dishes, coquito doesn’t have an exact recipe.
 The type and amount of rum, the choice of spices, the type of sweetener, or even whether to use eggs or not can vary from recipe to recipe and person to person.

 This means that coquito is a recipe that you shape to your taste.

 Have fun, experiment, and make the recipe yours.
 It will quickly become part of your holiday tradition, too.

-Coquito (Puerto Rican Coconut Eggnog) RecipePrint
+Coquito (Puerto Rican Coconut Eggnog)

-- 1 14-oz can sweetened condensed milk
+1 (14 ounce) can sweetened condensed milk

-- 1 12-oz can evaporated milk
+1 (12 ounce) can evaporated milk

-- 1 13.5-oz can of coconut milk
+1 (13.5 ounce) can of coconut milk

 2 teaspoons vanilla, or 1 vanilla bean, split and seeded

-- 2 whole cinnamon sticks
+2 whole cinnamon sticks

-- 1/2 teaspoon grated nutmeg
+1/2 teaspoon grated nutmeg

-- 1 to 2 cups rum
+1 to 2 cups rum

-- Grated nutmeg or ground cinnamon for garnish (optional)
+Grated nutmeg or ground cinnamon for garnish, optional

-1 Steep the spices: Place the sweetened condensed milk, cream of coconut, evaporated milk, coconut milk, vanilla, cinnamon sticks, and nutmeg (all the ingredients except the rum) in a large saucepan.
+Place the sweetened condensed milk, cream of coconut, evaporated milk, coconut milk, vanilla, cinnamon sticks, and nutmeg (all the ingredients except the rum) in a large saucepan.
 Warm over medium-high heat until just starting to simmer.

-2 Mix in the rum: Remove the cinnamon sticks and the vanilla bean (if using) and pour the mixture into a punch bowl or pitcher.
-(Note: I rinse and dry the vanilla bean and cinnamon sticks, and save them future infusions like rice pudding.)
+Remove the cinnamon sticks and the vanilla bean (if using) and pour the mixture into a punch bowl or pitcher.
+(Note: I rinse and dry the vanilla bean and cinnamon sticks, and save them future infusions such as rice pudding.)

 Add 1 cup of rum and taste; add more rum for a stronger punch.
 I usually stick to around 2 cups as I prefer it strong.

-4 Serve: Serve neat or over ice in small portions.
+Serve neat or over ice in small portions.
 Garnish with grated nutmeg or ground cinnamon as desired.